Vicious cycles & Weinberg’s psychotherapy

 It reinforces its motivating ideas and feelings.
 It reinforces the buried motivating dread, e.g., if a person is bashed on a city street and then stays at home to avoid another attack, they reinforce the fear each time they avoid going out.

-It both reduces the consciousness of the dread and reinforces the buried dread.
+It both reduces the person’s consciousness of the dread and reinforces their buried dread.

 It comes to feel right & necessary.
 It comes to feel right & necessary.